ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Rule for a proxy server
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following C-HTTP line rule redirects the call to the EPPROXY1 entry point for any call that has passed through the proxy having IP address 192.168.0.1.
+The following C-HTTP line rule redirects the call to the EPPROXY1 entry point for any call that has passed through a proxy with IP address 192.168.0.1.

 .. note::
     If RULE0005 and/or RULE0010 are active, and if client call with IP address 192.168.168.nnn passed through the concerned proxy server, RULE0005 and RULE0010 will be effective.
 Such client will never be redirected to the EPPROXY entry point.